Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 - Infrastructure: Create a way for org so get SAS keys
 - Platform: Build event component with needed api.
 - Storage: Create event collection in cosmos

+## Other event concepts in the platform

+Events are used in different scenarios in the platform.

+- Instance Events - Events that happen on a given instance.
+It could be created, saved, ++ This is stored to cosmos DB.
+The number of details in these events is higher than we would put on an event feed.
+- Application logic events - This is events where app developers could implement logic to get a specific behavior.
+Calculation, validation ++ This type of event is probably not relevant to push to the event feed.